Use the links below to navigate to further information about each publication. Adobe Reader is required to view these documents.

-Download the Policy Brief (PDF 748KB) WDC_Policy Briefing no 7
+Download the Policy Briefing (PDF 748KB) WDC_Policy Briefing no 7

 The WDC prepared a series of case studies from the Western Region of e-working in practice, some of which, but not all are included in the e-Working Policy Briefing No. 7.
 They can be downloaded at the following link:

-Download Case Studies (PDF 484KB) WDC_Policy e-Work Case Studies
+Download the Case Studies (PDF 484KB) WDC_Policy e-Work Case Studies